First way

 ARP Poisoning (arpspoof)

-Attack is based on weakness of ARP protocol, its so old and limited to local network segments but still one of the biggest threat on L2 networks
+weakness of ARP protocol, its so old and limited to local network segments but still one of the biggest threat on L2 networks

 Enable routing on the attacker so that it can route the traffic back to victim, its required if you dont want to make DOS, to silently listen the traffic.